 Students who withdraw or drop below full-time status during a regular 16-week semester will receive a refund based on the number of instruction days of a semester completed from the start of classes of a term until the time a student completes official action to drop/withdraw.
-The withdrawal process begins and ends at the Registrar's Office.
 The date used in determining the amount credited to the student's account is the official withdrawal date as recorded by the UMW Registrar.
 There is no refund after the 15th class day of a term.